What is our mission? How are we structured? What is our history? What are our positions?

-We also have members in areas of the state who are not members of a local League or unit but who are valued members of the state League.
+We also have members in areas of the state who are not members of a local League or unit but who are valued members of the state League and welcome at all League events.

 Local League members and members-at-large are also members of the League of Women Voters of New Hampshire.
 Local Leagues, members at large and League of Women Voters of New Hampshire members are automatically members of the League of Women Voters of the United States.